fablabbcn/smartcitizen-data/README.md

 ## Compatibility

 `Python 3.6` compatible.
 It can be used with [JupyterLab](https://github.com/jupyterlab/jupyterlab) for data analysis, but it is not mandatory.
-The notebooks in the `notebooks` folder are meant as examples and interfaces to the `python` code in `src`.
+The notebooks in the `notebooks` folder are meant as examples and interfaces to the `python` code in the `src` folder.

 ## Installation